PTUA logo

 Gordon Price: You might argue that Houston, Texas has.
 They throw about $1-billion a year into it, they do keep the traffic moving.
 Do people want to be like Houston?
 Can you be like Houston?
 Are you prepared to spend that amount of money and is that really the kind of city that you want in the end?
 And they have to run as fast as they can just to keep where they are.
 And they're looking at transit too!

 Outside the cut-and-thrust of political lobbying, the new traffic created by new roads is tacitly acknowledged in official circles.
-The Australian Institution of Engineers, the professional body representing road builders, says in its policy material:
+The Australian Institution of Engineers, the professional body representing road builders, has for many years said in its policy material:

 New urban roads always attract traffic....the two main sources are induced traffic (trips that would not otherwise have been made had the road not been built) and diverted traffic (trips that would otherwise have followed some alternative route).